xyfir/annotate/README.md

 * [React](https://github.com/Xyfir/annotate/tree/master/react): **View** annotations using React components.
 * [Tests](https://github.com/Xyfir/annotate/tree/master/tests): Tests and examples for the rest of the packages.
 * [Core](https://github.com/Xyfir/annotate/tree/master/core): Core utilities used by other packages.
+* [CLI](https://github.com/Xyfir/annotate/tree/master/cli): Command line tools for generating and inserting annotations from and to multiple different sources and targets.

 These packages assume you already have access to the xyAnnotations API and can download annotation sets which need to be inserted into some content (probably an ebook).
 If you're not at that point yet you should probably start [here](https://annotations.xyfir.com/affiliate) or [here](https://annotations.xyfir.com/forums/6/103.developers).
 Feel free to submit an issue or [send us a message](https://www.xyfir.com/#/contact) if you're confused!